 What are Growing Pains?

 Growing pains is the term often used to describe otherwise unexplained pains in children.
-These pains tend to present in the legs, either the back of the calves or shins, but occasionally will be felt in the back or front of the thigh or behind the knee.
+These pains tend to present in the legs, most commonly in the back of the calves or shins, but occasionally in the back or front of the thigh or behind the knee.

-They usually appear in the late afternoon, evening, just before or in bed or after periods of intense activity.
+They usually appear in the late afternoon, evening, just before or in bed, or after periods of intense activity.
 They may be so severe that the child wakens at night and frequently cries with the pain.
-The pains may also be present on a long walk, and a young child may look to get into a buggy or be carried, while an older child will lag behind and dislike walking.
+The pains may also be present on a long walk.
+In this case, a young child may look to get into a buggy or be carried, while an older child will lag behind and dislike walking.
 The pains will usually be gone in the morning.

-Children of any age can experience these pains which may be worse at certain times, they may settle for months and then reappear.
+Children of any age can experience these pains which may be worse at certain times.
+They may also settle for months and then reappear.

-In the absence of an actual injury such as a knock or fall, and if any of the symptoms below are not present these pains are frequently thought, by the medical profession, to be due to the child going through a rapid growth spurt,and the parents are frequently told that the child will grow out of them.
+In the absence of an actual injury such as a knock or fall, these pains are often thought to be due to the child going through a rapid growth spurt.
+As a result, the parents are frequently told that the child will grow out of them.

 - fever or high temperature

 - rash or red, warm, painful or swollen joints